 Youth Resources: Difficult Conversations

-Talk to Your Partner About STDs
+Talk to Your Partner About STIs

 Focus on feeling good about yourself and taking care of your body.
 See a doctor if you are having sex.
 Talk to your doctor or another trusted adult if you have questions.

-Talk to Your Doctor About STDs
+Talk to Your Doctor About STIs

 Keep in mind: